 SCID Tick Data

 Trading Journal reads Sierra Chart's binary SCID files directly to reconstruct intra-trade PnL curves at tick resolution.
 Point the journal to your Sierra Chart data folder and it automatically locates the correct SCID file for each trade's symbol.
-The MFE/MAE values come from the SC study's tick-by-tick measurement during execution — never recomputed by the renderer from reduced curves.
+MFE/MAE values can come from the SC study's tick-by-tick tracker or from an explicit SCID recompute; the active source is tracked instead of being silently overwritten.

 One-Click Chart Replay